 Information collection and exchange

-These changes will provide greater opportunities for government to acquire and share information to help with prevention efforts for workplace illness and injury.
+These changes provide more opportunities for government to acquire and share information to help with prevention efforts for workplace illness and injury.

-- Alberta Labour will be allowed to share data with other government bodies, agencies and external organizations beyond the WCB-Alberta.
+- Alberta Labour can share data with other government bodies, agencies and external organizations beyond the WCB-Alberta.

 - More information about employers will be published at regular intervals.
 Expanded information includes: